Canada's Wonderland: International Street

 International Street, Canada's Wonderland entry area, is lined with shops and restaurants.

 International Street is the park's entry area, similar to the Main Street, U.S.A. sections of Walt Disney Parks and Resorts.
 Using a format borrowed from sister parks Kings Island and Kings Dominion, both sides of the street are lined with shops, including souvenir shops, clothing stores, restaurants, and candy stores.
 Unlike the use of replica Eiffel Towers at Kings Island and Kings Dominion, Wonder Mountain, the park's centrepiece, appears at the end of the street.
 In the early decades of the park's history, stores sold high-quality imported goods themed to the buildings, and restaurants sold food and beverages from non-North American culinary traditions, such as shrimp, paella, and smoked sausage.
 The buildings are named the Latin, Scandinavian, Mediterranean, and Alpine Buildings.

 International Street has hosted to a number of shows presented at the park, including:

-International Street's fountain, and Wonder Mountain behind it.
-The fountain and mountain host shows presented at the park.